Bali-og

 Bali-og, also spelled baliog, are traditional layered necklaces of various ethnic groups in the islands of Visayas and Mindanao in the Philippines.
 They consist of chokers and necklaces with a fringe of beads and other ornaments.
 More than one is usually worn, layered over each other.
 Their elements usually consist of metal or glass beads, hollowed seeds, seashells, mother-of-pearl, and copper or brass ornaments.

 Types

 Lumad

 Among the various Lumad peoples of Mindanao, particularly the inter-related Manobo groups, bali-og are bead necklaces composed chokers and necklaces fastened around the neck.
 A fringe of more beads and other ornaments (including copper or brass bells, amulets, and shells) are then attached to the lower edge of the chokers.
 The wearing of beadwork among the various Manobo tribes is culturally very important.
 The number, colors, and patterns vary by tribe and by status.
-The largest type of bali-og is a women's necklace known as ginibang.
+The largest type of bali-og is a women's necklace called as ginibang.
 Its name means "monitor lizard" due to the resemblance of the patterns to monitor lizard scales.